yackrru/k8s-vagrant-kit/README.md

   - **ansible server**
     - ansible 2.9
     - playbooks in this repo are placed in `./ansible/ansible`
-    - The playbooks are mounted to `/home/vagrant/ansible` in the vagrant instance.
+    - The playbooks are mounted to `/home/vagrant/ansible` on the vagrant instance.
 - kubekit
   - **Local development environment for k8s user**
   - The following packages will be installed by `ansible-playbook`
+    - Docker v19.03
+    - kubectl v1.19
-    - Coming soon
+    - Minikube
 - pkg
   - Coming soon
 ## Quick start